lhartikk/ArnoldC/README.md

 ##Brief overview of the keywords

-check [wiki](http://github.com/lhartikk/lapacoin/wiki) for more details
+Check the [wiki](http://github.com/lhartikk/ArnoldC/wiki) for more details

 	False = "I LIED"
 	True = "NO PROBLEMO"